2012 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2013 - Present

-The most valuable 2012 dime commands an impressive $1,995.
-This exceptional piece is a Philadelphia mint coin graded MS68.
-Its value towers above all other 2012 dimes by a significant margin.
+The most valuable 2012 dime on record commands an impressive $1,995.
+This exceptional piece is a Philadelphia Mint coin graded MS68 with Full Bands — meaning the torch bands show complete, sharp separation under magnification.

 Grade quality drives dramatic price differences across business strikes.
-Two Denver mint dimes both graded MS68 fetch $645 and $500 respectively.
-A Philadelphia MS69 example reaches $499.
+Two Denver Mint dimes, both graded MS68, fetch $645 and $500 respectively, while a Philadelphia MS69 example reaches $499.

-These near-perfect Mint State coins represent extraordinary preservation levels.
-Even one grade point lower, a 2012-P MS67 sells for just $40.
-This demonstrates how critical those final grading points become.
+These near-perfect Mint State coins represent extraordinary preservation levels that most collectors never encounter.
+Even one grade point lower, a 2012-P MS67 sells for just $40 — demonstrating how those final grading points become enormously valuable.

-The data reveals clear hierarchies.
-Top-tier Mint State circulation strikes dominate the value chart.
-Proof coins, despite their superior initial strike quality, remain more affordable.
+This data reveals a clear hierarchy: top-tier Mint State circulation strikes with Full Bands dominate the value chart.
+Proof coins, despite superior initial production quality, remain far more affordable because their higher mintages and protective packaging lead to better preservation rates overall.

 History Of The 2012 Dime

-The Roosevelt dime entered circulation in 1946 to honor President Franklin D. Roosevelt following his death in 1945.
-Roosevelt was specifically chosen for the dime because of his connection to the March of Dimes foundation, which he helped establish to combat polio.
-The series has maintained essentially the same design for decades.
+The Roosevelt dime entered circulation in January 1946, just months after President Franklin D. Roosevelt passed away in April 1945.
+Roosevelt was specifically chosen for the dime because of his close association with the March of Dimes, an organization he helped found to combat polio.

 Against this backdrop of gradual economic improvement, the U.S. Mint continued producing Roosevelt dimes for everyday commerce.
-These 2012 coins served as quiet witnesses to an America working its way back from recession.
+Philadelphia and Denver combined to strike nearly 1.7 billion dimes that year, while San Francisco focused on precision-crafted collector proof editions.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List